Jesse Squire

 Key areas of impact:

-• Service and developer alignment: Acted as liaison to Azure Messaging service teams to set priorities and ensure SDKs supported evolving scenarios; helped to shape the modern Azure SDK guidelines still used today.
+Service and developer alignment: Acted as liaison to Azure Messaging service teams to set priorities and ensure SDKs supported evolving scenarios; helping to shape the modern Azure SDK guidelines still used today.

 Senior Software Engineer, Commercial Software Engineering